khanduri/influxdb.com/content/docs/kapacitor/v0.1/tick/index.md

 * BatchEdge -- an edge that transfers data in chunks instead of one point at a time.
 * MapReduceEdge -- this is special case where the data being transfered is unique to the specific map reduce job.

-When connecting nodes the TICK language will not prevent you from connecting edges of the wrong type but rather the check will be performed at runtime.
+When connecting nodes the TICKscript language will not prevent you from connecting edges of the wrong type but rather the check will be performed at runtime.
 So just be aware that a syntactically correct script may define a pipeline that is invalid.